prince272/nextsolution/README.md

 - [Visual Studio 2022 or later](https://visualstudio.microsoft.com/downloads/)
 - [Visual Studio Code](https://code.visualstudio.com/) (optional)
 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) (latest version)
+- [Node.js v20](https://nodejs.org/en/) (latest version,  only required if you are using Next.js or Expo)

 ### Installation

 To set up your project using the NuGet template, follow these steps: